rcrews/datetime/README.md

 #### Process text nodes

-At this point, the child node is definitely a text node because, if it wasn’t, we’d have already left the loop.
-So we will get the text content of the text node:
+At this point, we know our current child node is a text node.
+If it wasn’t, we’d have left the loop.
+So let's get the text content of the text node:

 ```javascript